 - Not being able to keep track of what happens each day

 It may be hard to figure out on your own if you have a serious problem.
 Talk to your doctor or a neurologist about any concerns you have.
-If your memory problems are caused by a certain medicine you’re taking, your doctor can prescribe another medicine that doesn’t have this side effect.
+If a specific medication you take is causing memory problems, your doctor can prescribe another medicine that doesn’t have this side effect.
 If another condition is causing your memory loss (such as depression), your doctor can help you treat the condition using natural amino acids in specific therapies.

 References are available upon request.